emnh/rpg_art/README.md

 As input images to stable diffusion I used 16x hqx upscaled versions of https://opengameart.org/content/dungeon-crawl-32x32-tiles-supplemental .
 They are under public domain.
 For 2 of the variants (one battle axe and the purple rage creatures) I used also https://opengameart.org/content/dungeon-crawl-selected-upscale .

-The cherry tree from https://opengameart.org/content/lpc-plant-repack was used as input for cherry_tree.png so that file may be required to use under CC-BY-SA-3.0 as the original and otherwise no other input images were used.

 All images are 512x512 resolution.

 I do not provide the input prompts used to generate the images here but you can run the imagemagick command identify on the image to get the parameters: